Garrett96/docusite/README.md

 ## Quick and Free Online Documentation Tool

 * Bring documentation online in minutes, for free
-* No download required
+* No site builder or software download required
 * Optional password protection
-* Easily change header colors

 ## About